SHOP ALL PRODUCTS NOW

 Do THCa and THC show up on a drug test?

-Both THC and THCa can cause a positive drug test.
-Although most drug tests are focused on THC and its metabolites, THCA can be converted into THC and then broken down into THC metabolites, which can trigger a positive result on today’s standard THC drug tests.
+Both THC and THCa can result in a positive drug test.
+Although most drug tests are focused on THC and its metabolites, THCA can be converted into THC and then broken down into THC metabolites, which can trigger a positive result in today’s standard THC drug tests.

 Conclusion